web3privacy/s25prg/README.md

 ## COMMENTS

-- This repository is automatically deployed on Github Pages and has it's own custom subdomain: [summit.web3privacy.info](https://summit.web3privacy.info/)
+- This repository is automatically deployed on Github Pages
+- The website has a unique subdomain: [s25prg.web3privacy.info](https://s25prg.web3privacy.info/)

 ## RELEASES